ovidiuf/playground/SWIM/map-lane/README.md

 (ws://localhost:9000/service-example/<service-id>/map-lane-example).
 Note that multiple service instances may be created, each of them holding onto its own map lane.

-* An interactive client that allows execution of multiple instances, so we can interact with the map lane concurrently.
-The client supports linking to the map lane, putting key/value pairs on the lane, asynchronously receiving updates when the lane is modified and closing the downlink.
+* An interactive client that allows concurrent execution of multiple instances, which may interact with the map lane of the same service instance.
+The client reports asynchronous events such as "connect", "link", "sync", "disconnect", etc. that arrive on the link.
+The client also allows putting putting key/value on the map lane.

 # Build